VincentDS/TicketScoop/README.md

 Options:
-  --session, -s  Session ID retrieved from your ticketswap cookie  [required] --amount, -n   The amount of tickets to reserve                   [default: 1] --help         Show help                                             [boolean]
+  --session, -s  Session ID retrieved from your ticketswap cookie  [required] --amount, -n   The amount of tickets to reserve                   [default: 1] --maxprice, -m The maximum price of a single ticket               [optional] --help         Show help                                             [boolean]
 ```